xceejay/docs.easyjitsi.com/docs/welcome.md

 ---

 Welcome to the Easy Jitsi Documentation!
+Thank you for choosing Easy Jitsi as your WebRTC service providers!
+This guide will help you setup Jitsi Meet.

 ## Navigation

 You can find different topics in the table of contents.
 On desktop, you should see it in the left sidebar.
-On mobile, you should see it after pressing an icon with arrows in the top left corner.
+On mobile, you should see it after pressing an hamburger menu icon in the top left corner.

 ## About the Documentation

 The Easy Jitsi documentation is composed of a few major sections:

+- [Introduction To Easy Jitsi](http://localhost:3000/docs/intro): Introducuction of Easy Jitsi and gives information about this website.
-- [Introduction To Jitsi Meet](http://localhost:3000/docs/welcome): This section covers a general overview of what Jitsi Meet is, an architecture overview and comparative benchmarks with similar applications.
+- [Introduction To Jitsi Meet](http://localhost:3000/docs/introtojitsi): This section covers a general overview of what Jitsi Meet is, an architecture overview and comparative benchmarks with similar applications.
 - [Getting Started](http://localhost:3000/docs/gettingstarted): This section covers how quickly Jitsi Meet can be installed on a server.
 - [Installing & Setting Up](http://localhost:3000/docs/installingdep): This section contains the necessary dependencies and detailed configuration instructions to meet specifications for quick deployment.
 - [Customizing the Ui](http://localhost:3000/docs/jitsiui): Detailed configuration instructions on how the jitsi Web Interface can be configured.